U.S. Visas

 Issuing Authority: General Registry

-Issuing Authority Personnel Title: Deputy Registrar General of the Supreme Court – Edmund Pennil
+Issuing Authority Personnel Title: Deputy Registrar General of the High Court – Leonia Duncan.
+High Court Registrar will sign off on documents in the absence of the Deputy Registrar.

 Procedure for Obtaining: Once the divorce is finalized, particulars are given to the assistant Marshall at the General Registry in Belize City where a search is conducted then the document will be prepared.

 Alternate Documents: No alternate document is available.
-Original document needs to be certified by the Deputy Registrar of the Supreme Court
+Original document needs to be certified by the Deputy Registrar of the High Court.

-Comments: Process for a Decree Absolute can be completed in one day.
+Comments: The process for a Decree Absolute can be completed in one day.

 Available

 Fees: There is no charge.
-The card is free.
-However, if the card is damaged or lost a police report is required and a fee of BZ $25.00 (Approx. USD $12.50) is charged for a replacement card.
+However, if the card is damaged or lost, a fee of BZ$26.00 (Approx. USD$13.00) is charged for a replacement card.

 Document Name: Social Security